What We Do

 What is a cloud security model?

 An effective cloud security model incorporates several integrated technologies and intelligence sources, with automation and adaptive response capabilities.
 At the core of this model is the “Zero Trust” principle.
 Traditional network based Zero Trust says that users, systems or services operating inside the network must be identified and authenticated with each system or service they are attempting to access.
 In today’s cloud computing world, where there are more users, systems or services outside an enterprise than inside it, attempting to access the cloud with more unmanaged than managed devices, this principle is modified to say that access to cloud features and data must be consistently verified before being trusted.

 Why is SaaS security important?

 A startling statistic for every CIO and CISO – estimates of the number of SaaS applications used by an average organization today range between 80 to 140 different applications.
 In addition to sheer volume, very often these applications, in categories such as ERP, HR, CRM, and R&D, contain an organization’s most confidential data.
-While the confidentiality, integrity, and availability of SaaS applications is critical to most businesses, this “SaaS sprawl” makes securing SaaS very challenging, especially given today’s shortage of cybersecurity resources.
+While the confidentiality, integrity, and availability of SaaS applications is critical to most businesses, this “SaaS sprawl” makes securing cloud applications and preventing unwarranted access to data very challenging, especially given today’s shortage of cybersecurity resources.
 Securing SaaS applications should often be a primary goal of a proactive Enterprise Security Program, and yet we find there continues to be major gaps in understanding of user’s responsibilities and proper attention paid to setting and continuously validating SaaS security configurations.